AamosP/AamOS/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this aamOS.
+You should have received a copy of the GNU General Public License along with this AamOS.
 If not, see <https://www.gnu.org/licenses/>.